Angel investment: what it is and how to find investors

 Key advantages over alternatives

-- Simpler than venture capital: Less institutional complexity and faster decisions
+- Offers simplicity: involves less institutional complexity and faster decisions than venture capital

 Before you commit

-- Get legal and financial advice on all deal terms
+- Get professional advice: consult legal and financial experts on all deal terms

-- Ensure you understand the long-term implications of equity sharing
+- Understand the trade-offs: know the long-term implications of equity sharing

 Maximizing your angel partnership

-Most angel investors support the businesses they invest in.
-Your success helps them succeed, so you gain both funding and an experienced mentor.
+Most angel investors actively support the businesses they fund.
+Your success helps them succeed, so you gain both capital and an experienced mentor.

 Keep your business ready for investors with clear financial reporting and real-time insights.
-Start a free trial of Xero to manage your books with confidence.
+Get one month free to manage your books with confidence.

 FAQs on angel investment

-Find answers to common questions about angel investment below.
+Find answers to common questions about angel investment.

 What is an angel investor in Canada?